|Artificial Intelligence Tutorial|

 Basic and Extended regular expressions, grep command, typical examples involving different regular expressions.

 Module 4 – VI editor and Shell Programming, File Inodes and Filters

 A basic structure of Shell Script, Reading input from standard input that is the keyboard.

-Exit status, conditional statements and looping statements in shell programming language.
+Exit status, conditional statements, and looping statements in a shell programming language.

 Evaluating expressions using expr command and using test command, Simple shell programs.

 Inode number, Hard and soft links, filter commands such as head, tail, sort, cut, paste.